 In 1959, two physicians, Catel and Schmidt, described what has turned out to be the first variant of the disorder of partial HPRT deficiency (Kelley-Seegmiller syndrome) which, in turn, involves a variable degree of neurological symptoms without the self-injurious behavior of LND.
-Two variants of classic LND have been further characterized by Dr. Jinnah and colleagues.
+Two variants of classic LND have been further characterized by Dr. Jinnah and colleagues (2010).
+These individuals have higher levels of enzyme activity than patients with the classic form and do not have the feature of self-injurious behavior.
+Elevated levels of uric acid are commonly present in all three types of LND.
 Seegmiller discovered the enzyme defect in the purine salvage pathway in 1967.
-Of interest, in 1960, Riley described gout and cerebral palsy in a 3 year old that may be the first classic case of LND in the literature.
-Hoefnagel et al. in 1965, were the first to suggest it was X-linked.
+Of interest, in 1960, Riley described gout and cerebral palsy in a 3-years old that may be the first classic case of LND in the literature.
+Hoefnagel et al, in 1965, were the first to suggest it was X-linked.
 In 1983, Wilson and Kelly identified the first specific mutation at the molecular level: a single nucleotide change in the codon for aspartic acid 193 -- GAC for AAC.
 This discovery has turned out to be one of many, many different nucleotide changes identified in this gene!